-They spend a lot of time dealing with disciplinary case, discontent people or those with deep problems.
+They spend a lot of time dealing with disciplinary case, discontent people or those with people with deep problems.
 Leadership development is not their priority.
 They perceive themselves as spiritual leaders, erroneously so, because of success in these activities.
-They will rarely approve anything new activity in the church because those might rock the boat.
+They will rarely approve any new or exercise activity in the church because those might rock the boat.
 They have no specific goals and their focus is more on keeping members happy so they won't leave the church.

-If these people are allowed primary leadership in the church, then church growth isi highly unlikely.
+If these people are allowed primary leadership in the church, then it is highly unlikely that the church will grow much.